Bin-Chen-Lab/HCC_NEN/drug_prediction/README.md

 #predict drugs using CMap database

-#predict drugs using lincs database
+#predict drugs using LINCS database